drts01/notes/stackedit/Giving Interview.md

 ## DevOps

  - Why DevOps?
-	 - What are the stages?
+	 - What are the stages/loop?
+	 - Key compents, i.e. SCM, b
 	 - Continous Integration, Delivery, vs Deployment
 	 - Feedback
  - Why/When to automate?